research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 ## Testimonials

 This section allows user testimonials to be added to the software page.
 A testimonial consist of a quote and a source.
-The source is a `free text` field.
-In the source field you can provide the name, date, location or anything else in any order and format you wish.
+The source is a free text field.
+In the source field, you can provide the name, date, location or anything else in any order and format you wish.

 ![image](img/software-testimonials.gif)